 The scholarships are a memorial to those active NSVMGA Extension Master Gardeners who died during their volunteer service to the VCE Master Gardener program.

 The NSVMGA Scholarship Review Committee will base awards on scholastic merit and stated requirements in the application form.
-Additional eligibility criteria include student volunteerism and membership in an agricultural, horticultural, or related science-based community service organization, such as FFA, 4-H, Humane Society, etc. and plans to attend a Virginia college or university (two or four-year program) with plans to pursue a career in agriculture or horticulture.
+Additional eligibility criteria include student volunteerism and membership in an agricultural, horticultural, or related science-based community service organization, such as FFA, 4-H, Humane Society, etc. and plans to attend an accredited college or university (two or four-year program) to pursue a degree that will lead to a career in an agriculture- or horticulture-related field.

 Along with the application, letters of recommendation are required from a faculty member and volunteer-organization leader.
 In addition, students must provide a letter to the Scholarship Committee Chairperson that addresses why the student is deserving of the scholarship and goals the student has set for the future.